-FIL Life Ireland writes a single line of unit-linked insurance in the form of a regular premium retirement business.
+FIL Life Ireland writes a single line of unit-linked insurance in the form of regular premium retirement business.
 Policies are generally issued to Trustees, the policyholders located primarily in the Isle of Man and with other policyholders located in other jurisdictions such as the Channel Islands and Cayman Islands.
-Jersey, Guernsey and the Cayman Islands.
+Jersey, Guernsey and the Cayman Islands, in addition to Luxembourg (for the FEPP).